Events: Family-Friendly

 HOW TO REGISTER

-The event, “Spring Seasonal Gathering Tour,” will take place on Saturday, May 4, 2024 at 10am at LancasterHistory.
-Tickets are $5/Adult (18+) and $3/Child.
+The event, “Spring Seasonal Gathering Tour,” will take place on Saturday, May 17, 2025 at 10am at LancasterHistory.
+Tickets are $10/Adult (18+) and $5/Child.
 Friends of the Tanger Arboretum members receive complimentary admission, but should still register for the program.
 Tickets may be purchased online or by calling (717) 392-4633.
-Advance tickets recommended as the program has limited capacity.
-The tour will last approximately 45 minutes to 1 hour.
+The tour will last approximately 1 hour.
 If you would like to attend but have questions or concerns about the accessibility of the walking route, please contact Emily Miller at (717) 392-4633, ext.
 133 or emily.miller@lancasterhistory.org for more information.

 The Friends of the Tanger Arboretum is a member of the American Horticultural Society Reciprocal Admission Program.
 AHS Reciprocal Admission Program members may register for tickets in advance and must show a valid membership card upon checking in.
 AHS Members should contact Emily Miller, emily.miller@lancasterhistory.org, with any questions or to register for tickets in advance.